Is my personal information on the dark web?

 7 min read Last reviewed April 2026 Free scan available

-For nearly any US adult who has used the internet for more than a few years, the honest answer is yes.
-Some part of you is.
-Email/password pairs from old breaches.
+For nearly any US adult who has used the internet for more than a few years, the honest answer is yes — some part of you is.
+Email and password pairs from old breaches.
 A credit card from a fraud incident you resolved years ago.
-Maybe your address, phone, and date of birth in an identity-fullz dump.
+Maybe your address, phone, and date of birth in an identity package sold to fraudsters.
 The real questions are which parts, how recent, and what to do about it.

 You cannot remove yourself from the dark web.
-What you can do is cut the upstream supply that feeds it, and that pipeline runs straight through the data brokers Delist.ai exists to fight.
-The free scan checks all three layers (breaches, dark-web dumps, broker sites) in one pass.
+What you can do is cut the upstream supply that keeps feeding it — and that pipeline runs straight through the data brokers and people-search sites that publish your personal information in plain sight.
+Delist removes your personal information from the internet.
+The free scan checks all three layers — known breach databases, dark-web dumps, and broker sites — in one pass.

-One scan covers all three: known breaches, dark-web paste dumps, and broker sites.
-Free, no signup, results in minutes.
+One scan covers all three: known breach databases, dark-web dumps, and people-search sites.
+Free, results in minutes.

-The dark web is a subset of the internet you can only reach through anonymity networks like Tor.
-Most of it is unremarkable: mirrors of public sites, journalism resources, communications tools used by activists in repressive countries.
-The portion that matters for personal-data exposure is the marketplace and forum layer where attackers buy, sell, and trade stolen data.
+The dark web is the portion of the internet reachable only through anonymity networks like Tor.
+Most of it is unremarkable.
+The part that matters for your personal data is the marketplace and forum layer where attackers buy, sell, and trade stolen information.

-"Being on the dark web" usually means one of three things:
+When your personal information is "on the dark web," it usually means one of three things:

 Breach data.
-Email/password pairs (or hashes) leaked from major incidents.
-The aggregate of all known public breaches contains around 13 billion credential pairs.
-If you've used the same email across any of dozens of breached services, your credentials are in that aggregate.
+Email and password pairs (or their hashed equivalents) leaked when services got hit.
+The aggregate across all known public breaches runs to billions of credential pairs.
+If you've used the same email address across services over the years, some version of your credentials is almost certainly in there.

 Combo lists.
-Files that combine many breaches into one massive credential dump.
-Fed into automated credential-stuffing attacks against thousands of sites.
-The largest combo list ever published, "RockYou2021," contained 8.4 billion plaintext password entries.
+Aggregated files that combine many breaches into one massive credential dump, fed into automated attacks that try every email and password pair across thousands of websites.
+The largest known combo list contained 8.4 billion plaintext password entries.

-Identity bundles ("fullz").
-Complete identity packages sold to fraudsters.
-A fullz record usually includes name, address, DOB, SSN, phone, email, mother's maiden name, and sometimes credit card or bank details.
-They sell on dark-web markets for $5 to $50 per record depending on completeness and freshness.
+Identity bundles.
+Complete identity packages sold to fraudsters — name, address, date of birth, SSN, phone, email, sometimes credit card or bank details.
+They sell for a few dollars per record, priced by completeness and freshness.

 Most people think of data brokers and the dark web as separate problems.
-They aren't.
-The pipelines run in both directions.
+They're the same supply chain, running in both directions.

 From brokers to the dark web.
 People-search sites publish enormous amounts of identity data in plain sight: names, addresses, ages, phone numbers, relatives, email addresses.
-Attackers scrape that data continuously to build targeted phishing lists and identity-fullz packages.
-Broker data fills out the non-credential portions of fullz records sold on dark-web markets.
+Attackers scrape that data continuously to build phishing lists and assemble the identity bundles they sell underground.
+Your broker profile is filling out the gaps in those packages right now.

-From breaches to brokers.
-Breach data leaks email and other identity attributes.
-Some of it gets re-integrated into commercial broker databases, where it shows up next to public-record-sourced data on people-search sites.
-The cycle has no clean separation.
+From breaches back to brokers.
+Breach data leaks email addresses and other identity attributes that get re-integrated into commercial data-broker databases.
+The cycle has no clean separation — it's one ecosystem.

 Three categories of action: monitor, cut upstream supply, and harden against exploitation.

-The free Delist.ai exposure scan checks all three layers in a single pass: known data breach datasets your email appears in, dark-web paste dumps that reference you, and broker sites that publish your identity data on the surface web.
+The free Delist.ai exposure scan checks all three layers in a single pass: the known breach databases your email appears in, the dark-web dumps that reference you, and the broker sites that publish your identity data on the open web.
 You get one consolidated report.
-Turn on ongoing monitoring and you'll get alerts when new breaches add your email.

-Paid identity-monitoring services (Aura, IdentityForce, Norton LifeLock) bundle identity-restoration insurance and concierge recovery support on top.
-The underlying detection is comparable.
-The differentiator is what happens after a hit.
+Standalone identity-monitoring services bundle identity-restoration insurance and concierge recovery support on top.
+The underlying breach detection is comparable.
+The differentiator is what happens after a hit — and what happens to your broker profile in the meantime.

-Use the broker results from the same scan to take your identity data off people-search sites.
-This does not delete data already on the dark web.
-It cuts off one of the pipelines that keeps fresh identity data flowing into dark-web aggregation.
+The broker results from the same scan show exactly which people-search sites are listing you.
+Delist files the removals and re-files when they come back.
+This does not delete data already sitting on dark-web markets — nothing can.
+It cuts off the pipeline that keeps fresh, enriched identity data flowing into dark-web aggregation.

-Even if your data is on the dark web, the attacker still needs to successfully use it.
-The defenses below make that much harder.
+Even with your data already out there, an attacker still has to successfully use it.
+The steps below make that significantly harder.

-See which broker sites are publishing your identity data.
+See which sites are publishing your personal information.
 Free scan, complete site-by-site results.

-Plenty of privacy and identity-monitoring services advertise "dark web monitoring."
-It's worth knowing what that means and what it does not.
+Many privacy and identity-monitoring services advertise "dark web monitoring."
+It's worth knowing what that actually means.

-Dark-web monitoring services maintain databases of known breach dumps and combo lists.
-When you sign up, the service hashes your email (and sometimes other attributes) and checks the database for matches.
-When new breaches are added, the service alerts you.
+These services maintain databases of known breach dumps and combo lists.
+When you sign up, the service hashes your email and checks for matches.
+When new breaches are indexed, it alerts you.

-The Delist.ai exposure scan does this same lookup as part of its standard run, alongside its broker scan.
-Standalone dark-web monitoring products differentiate mostly on identity-restoration insurance, concierge recovery support, and slightly broader source coverage (some non-public dumps).
-The detection layer itself is largely commoditized.
+The free Delist.ai exposure scan does this same lookup as part of its standard run, alongside the broker scan.
+Standalone monitoring products differentiate mostly on identity-restoration insurance and concierge recovery support.
+The underlying detection layer is largely the same across services.

-What no monitoring service can do is remove your data from the dark web.
-No service can.
-Markets are decentralized and run anonymously.
-There is no opt-out mechanism.
-The only response to dark-web exposure is to make the leaked data unusable (rotating passwords, freezing credit) and reduce future supply (broker removal, breach-resistant practices).
+What no monitoring service can do is remove your personal information from dark-web markets.
+No service can — markets are decentralized and operated anonymously, with no opt-out mechanism.
+The only meaningful response to dark-web exposure is to make the leaked data harder to use (rotating passwords, freezing credit) and cut the upstream supply of fresh data about you (removing your broker listings, adopting breach-resistant practices).

-If you're over 30 and have used the internet normally, your email is almost certainly in multiple breach databases.
+If you've used the internet normally for more than a few years, your email is almost certainly in multiple breach databases.
 That's the baseline, not an emergency.

-What changes things is whether attackers can do anything with your leaked data.
-Strong unique passwords plus 2FA plus credit freezes plus broker removal turns "I'm in breach databases" from a serious risk into mostly background noise.
+What changes the risk level is whether attackers can do anything with your leaked data.
+Unique passwords plus two-factor authentication plus credit freezes plus removing your broker listings turns "I'm in breach databases" from a serious risk into largely background noise.
 The data is still out there.
 The attacks built on it stop working.

 What does "being on the dark web" actually mean?

-It means your personal data sits in databases hosted on Tor-only marketplaces, file-sharing forums, or encrypted Telegram channels used by attackers.
-Usually that's breach data (email, passwords, sometimes more), credit card dumps, or "combo lists" that aggregate data from multiple breaches.
+It means your personal information sits in databases hosted on Tor-only marketplaces, file-sharing forums, or encrypted channels used by attackers.
+Usually that's breach data — email addresses, passwords, sometimes more — credit card dumps, or combo lists that aggregate data from many separate breaches.
 It doesn't mean someone is actively targeting you.
-It means your data is for sale to anyone who wants it.
+It means your data is available to anyone who wants to buy it.

 Can I remove myself from the dark web?

 Not directly.
-Dark-web markets are decentralized and operated anonymously.
-There is no opt-out form.
-What you can do is reduce the upstream supply of new data about you, by removing yourself from data brokers that actively republish your data into ecosystems that feed dark-web aggregators, and rotate compromised credentials so leaked data becomes unusable.
+Dark-web markets are decentralized and operated anonymously — there is no opt-out form.
+What you can do is reduce the upstream supply of fresh data about you: remove your listings from the data brokers and people-search sites that actively republish your personal information into the ecosystems that feed dark-web aggregation, and rotate compromised credentials so leaked data becomes unusable.

 What's a "combo list"?